kevinveenbirkenbach/cymais/roles/nginx-homepage/Readme.md

 - Ansible 2.9 or higher
 - Nginx installed on the target machine
 - Git installed on the target machine (if cloning a repo)
-- `https-server` and `git` roles available or configured if they are used as dependencies
+- `nginx-https` and `git` roles available or configured if they are used as dependencies

 ## Role Variables